rdzudzar/ColorExtractor/README.rst

 How to use
 ----------
-Here is a link to YouTube for Color Extractor walkthrough.
+Here is a link to YouTube for Color Extractor walkthrough: https://www.youtube.com/watch?v=77Xx3tIXyqI

 Main options: